Most people don’t know the cause of their epilepsy,

 EGI Access Committee

 CURE is working to establish an independent EGI Access Committee (EAC), which it will oversee.
-In 2015, the EAC will evaluate requests seeking access to the data and will evaluate proposals for publications making use of EGI data.
+The EAC will evaluate requests seeking access to the data and will evaluate proposals for publications making use of EGI data.
 The EAC will be responsible for the transparency and integrity of the data in the repository and the avoidance of conflicts of interest.
 The EAC will carefully track all EGI-related research and publications in order to prevent duplication of efforts as it relates to research using data in the EGI repository.
 The EAC will be made up of members of CURE’s Research Team and other outside advisors.

 Members of this committee are the stewards of EGI and act as a checkpoint to ensure that EGI activities conform to any agreed-upon universal protocols, follow regulatory provisions and maintain data confidentiality.
 The Administrative Groups, listed below and overseen by the EGI Investigators, provide this committee with the needed information to act as appropriate stewards.
 The Administrative Committee includes members of the CURE Research Team and the EGI Investigators.